10 Worst Instagram Offenses That Could Be Slowing Your Follower Growth

 Photo via Instagram @MarcyBlum (who always tags her fellow wedding pros in her images!)

 While it can be tricky to literally mention each and every wedding pro that worked on a wedding in the caption, you should absolutely tag all of them in the image.
-It’s one of the very best ways to celebrate the community of pros you worked with and signal to future couples that that group of people are the types of businesses that you align yourself with.
+It’s one of the very best ways to celebrate the community of pros you worked with and signal to future couples that that group of people is the type of business that you align yourself with.
 Powerful stuff!

 The Exception?
 Unfortunately, not all wedding businesses have Instagram handles.
 If you have a favorite wedding pro that you like to work with, encourage them to get with it and start one.